MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbOnline/what-are-calling-plans-in-office-365/what-are-calling-plans-in-office-365.md

 - Calling Plans
 - Strat_SB_PSTN
 - LIL_Placement
-description: 'Learn what Office 365 Callings Plans (PSTN calling) are, what regions it''s available in, and where to go for step by step instructions on how to set it up. ' ms.openlocfilehash: 0fb7bf62be37a196eb5432eb747f77b5a08ecc93 ms.sourcegitcommit: 6c59400d2e677c1022f320c91cd7f102b99d292b ms.translationtype: MT ms.contentlocale: pt-BR ms.lasthandoff: 03/08/2018
+description: "Learn what Office 365 Callings Plans (PSTN calling) are, what regions it's available in, and where to go for step by step instructions on how to set it up. " ms.openlocfilehash: cc6405662eef6be5a2461147356b2a1a58fccf0f ms.sourcegitcommit: 627d3108e3e2f232e911162d9d2db9558e8ead0c ms.translationtype: MT ms.contentlocale: pt-BR ms.lasthandoff: 04/03/2018
 ---
 # <a name="what-are-calling-plans-in-office-365"></a>Cite chamar planos no Office 365.